-Beloved pub closes when manager pleads guilty for crime
+Beloved pub closes when manager pleads guilty in crime

 His restaurant shuttered the next day.

-According to the office of U.S. Attorney Andrew Lelling, 32-year-old Slavinkas was interviewed last summer about concealing cash proceeds from drug sales associated to convicted restaurant owner Kevin Perry.
+The office of U.S. Attorney Andrew Lelling says 32-year-old Slavinskas was interviewed last summer about concealing cash proceeds from drug sales associated with convicted restaurant owner Kevin Perry.
 He concealed more than $100,000 more than he told law enforcement.

 Most Read Nation & World Stories